pratik3336/Identifying-and-evaluating-survey-based-questions-that-best-predict-an-IMDB-rating-for-a-movie/README.md

 Analyzing the survey questions to determine which are most predictive of a movie's IMDB rating, critic meta-score, or gross USA ticket sales.

+Basic Understanding -

-Preprocessed and constructed predictive models for IMDB ratings of a movies,employing regression techniques like Lasso and Ridge.Evaluated performance of modeling approaches by sentiment analysis using NLTK to optimize model adaptability and fine-tuned feature selection by integrating both survey-based and non-survey questions asked to customers after watching the movie.
+**Preprocessed and constructed predictive models for IMDB ratings of a movies,employing regression techniques like Lasso and Ridge.Evaluated performance of modeling approaches by sentiment analysis using NLTK to optimize model adaptability and fine-tuned feature selection by integrating both survey-based and non-survey questions asked to customers after watching the movie.**